vjousse/vim-for-humans-website/README.md

 ## Run

+Depending on the keys, it will run in production/test mode for stripe.

     PUBLISHABLE_KEY=pk_test_4aZnwTrOtTfNSxs8KtI1a3LC SECRET_KEY=sk_test_4aZnq9QgKUcJ2cPp9dGaidOT python app.py

 # Supervisor

-Off course, you need to replace the test keys by the live one.
+Of course, you need to replace the test keys by the live one.

     [program:vimebook]
     environment = PUBLISHABLE_KEY="pk_test_4aZnwTrOtTfNSxs8KtI1a3LC",SECRET_KEY="sk_test_4aZnq9QgKUcJ2cPp9dGaidOT"